AppsFlyerSDK/appsflyer-flutter-plugin/README.md

 If you have used one of the removed/changed APIs, please check the integration guide for the updated instructions.

+- From version `6.11.2`, the `setPushNotification` will not work in iOS.
+[Please use new API sendPushNotificationData when receiving a notification on flutter side](/doc/API.md#sendPushNotificationData).

 - From version `6.8.0`, the `enableLocationCollection` has been removed from the plugin.

 - From version `6.4.0`, UDL (Unified deep link) now as a dedicated class with getters for handling the deeplink result.